kharissulistiyo/Browse-Topic/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Browse Topic WordPress Plugin.
-It creates list of post tag links and a filter ( ASC/DESC ) control at the top.
+It creates browse topic or tags with ( ASC/DESC ) control filter at the top.
 It makes your blog readers easy to choose what topic they want to read.

 == Description ==

 Browse Topic WordPress Plugin.
 It creates list of post tag links and a filter ( ASC/DESC ) control at the top.
 It makes your blog readers easy to choose what topic they want to read.

+This plugin improves your WordPress blog usability especially if your blog is an online magazine which has a lot of topics or tags.
+Displaying all topic or tags an a specific page makes you users easy to get to know what topics are covered on your blog.

-After plugin activated, you can create a browse topic page by inserting a shortcode [browse-topic]
+After plugin activated, you can create a browse topic page by inserting a shortcode [browse-topic] in a page.
+It is very easy to build your "Browse Topic" page.
+This plugin doesn't have any settings.

+<a href="http://kharissulistiyo.github.io" target="_blank">Tell me</a> if you have feedback to improve this plugin.

 == Installation ==